jameslieu/jameslieu.github.io/_posts/2021-03-19-git-for-junior-developers.md

 Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

+In other version control systems, each developer gets a working copy that points back to a single central repository.

+Git, however, is a distributed version control system.
+Instead of a working copy, each developer gets their own local repository, complete with a fully-tracked history.

+This means that it is easy for developers to collaborate and even prevents any one developer from blocking the work from another because they would each have their own local repository.

 #### Master
 The `master` branch is the convention name for the "main" branch which is considered the code used for production.
 This branch is the base which you build upon, and so you would "branch" off this one to achieve to add new features or changes.